JD4N13L4L1AS/music-player/README.md

 # web-MusicPlayer
-I just want to make it. let's see what happen to my web music player.
-Im currently watching episode 68 - building music player from msquare programming channel.
-I want to make it by myself rn.
+This is what I make after watching some episodes of JavaScript Videos from Msquare-programming.
+Now, I know codes are messy and will maintain this code steps by step.
+I'll fix asap.

 ### Its Trash UI Rn but I'll fixed this trust me:)